AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 ## Process {#process}

-[!DNL Marketo Measure] Single Sign On requires configuring your Authentication settings in a series of steps that is important to follow so that you don't risk getting locked out of your [!DNL Marketo Measure] account.
+[!DNL Marketo Measure] Single Sign On requires configuring your Authentication settings in a series of steps so that you don't risk getting locked out of your [!DNL Marketo Measure] account.

 Set up the [!DNL Marketo Measure] Application in your Identity Provider.
 See external documentation listed below for walkthroughs.